 - Volunteers provide training assistance and encouragement, helping children learn to set achievable goals based on fitness levels and capabilities and gain confidence through their accomplishments.

 - The races and workouts provide a nurturing environment for children and create a supportive community through their relationships with other disabled runners, able-bodied siblings, as well as with able-bodied volunteers.

 Workouts & Training

 Our New York City Achilles Kids chapter sponsors two programs for children with disabilities that meet year-round.
 Indoor events are held throughout the year at the Jewish Community Center, 334 Amsterdam Avenue at W. 76th Street.
-These sessions are held twice a month and introduce a fun game-like aspect to running.
+These sessions are held once a month and introduce a fun game-like aspect to running.
 For children with disabilities ages 2 - 18 and their able-bodied siblings.
 Please email Janet for additional information.